shidcoin/shidcoin.github.io/index.md

 ### How to increase the value of Shidded Coin?

 Tell your friends, share SHID with them, make shidded memes.
-Work with crypto jesus John Mcafee, mention Elon Musk a bunch on Twitter.

 [Automated Market Makers](https://coinmarketcap.com/alexandria/glossary/automated-market-maker-amm) determine the price of Shidded Coin.
 Automated market makers are smart contracts that create a liquidity pool of ERC-20 tokens,